Silvercorp Metals Inc. (SVM) Shares Up Despite Recent Market Volatility

 Conclusion

-In a nutshell, Silvercorp Metals Inc. (SVM) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In summary, Silvercorp Metals Inc. (SVM) has had a better performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.